FrancisVila/MFT_convert/content/en/docs/TransferCFT/internal_a_m_start_here/About_PassPort_am/Access_Management_reference.md

     "title": "Access management  reference information ",
     "linkTitle": "Reference: access management mapping",
     "weight": "220"
-}This section describes how to configure access management when not using <span class="mc-variable Primary.CG or_UM variable">Central Governance</span>.
+}This section describes how to configure access management when not using .

 ## Access management mapping in earlier versions